Free Notebook Usage

 Upgrade Signals

-Insufficient Resources: CPU usage frequently exceeds 80%, memory usage frequently exceeds 75%, storage space usage exceeds 90%, frequently encounter various limitations.
+Insufficient Resources: CPU usage frequently exceeds 80%, memory usage frequently exceeds 75%, storage usage exceeds 90%, or you frequently hit various limits.

-Functional Needs: Need GPU acceleration, need larger storage space, need longer runtime, need more collaboration features.
+Functional Needs: Need GPU-accelerated computing, larger storage, longer runtime, or more collaboration features.

 Upgrade Steps

-Preparation: Evaluate actual needs, choose suitable paid plan, prepare data migration, configure new environment.
+Preparation: Evaluate actual needs, choose a suitable paid plan, prepare for data migration, and configure the new environment.

-Data Migration: Export current workspace, migrate to new environment, verify data integrity, start using new features.
+Data Migration: Export the current workspace, migrate to the new environment, verify data integrity, and start using new features.

 Common Questions